 Are you ready to start songwriting, but you’re not sure where to start?
+Learning how to write songs on your own can be daunting, but it's certainly not impossible.
 With a little bit of guidance and practice, you’ll be able to turn your sparks of inspiration into fully completed compositions.

 Below, we’ll discuss how to write a song in 5 easy steps.
 This step-by-step songwriting guide will walk you through the process of transforming your ideas into standalone tracks, and ties in nicely with previous posts we’ve made about songwriting .